Chapter 3 (Legion)

-"Chapter 3" is the third episode of the first season of the American cable television series Legion, based on the Marvel Comics character David Haller, and connected to the X-Men film series.
+"Chapter 3" is the third episode of the first season of the American surrealist superhero thriller television series Legion, based on the Marvel Comics character of the same name.
 The episode was written by co-executive producer Peter Calloway and directed by co-executive producer Michael Uppendahl.
 It originally aired on FX on February 22, 2017.

-The series follows David Haller, a "mutant" diagnosed with schizophrenia at a young age.
-Struggling to differentiate reality from fantasy, Haller tries to control his mutant powers and the sinister forces trying to control them while evading a government agency.
+The series follows David Haller, a "mutant" diagnosed with schizophrenia at a young age, as he tries to control his psychic powers and combat the sinister forces trying to control him.
 In the episode, David tries to access part of his memories for the team, which may lead to understanding more about his powers.

 According to Nielsen Media Research, the episode was seen by an estimated 1.04 million household viewers and gained a 0.5 ratings share among adults aged 18–49.
 The episode received extremely positive reviews from critics, who praised the performances, character development and cinematography, although some criticized the pacing.